df8web/ez-rancher/README.md

 If using an HTTP/HTTPS proxy server to access the internet, please set both the `http_proxy` and `https_proxy` variables.

+The HTTP/HTTPS proxy will be set on the VM OS and docker runtime.
+The HTTP proxy and no proxy settings will be configured on Rancher server.
+Make sure you add the Service cluster IP range (default: 10.43.0.1⁄16) and any worker cluster controlplane nodes to the `no_proxy` variable.

 ## Getting Started

 For tfvars config file examples, refer to [tfvars examples](rancher.tfvars.example)